mantidproject/mantid/docs/source/techniques/CreateBackToBackParameters.rst

       </parameter>

 Notice ``<fixed />`` has been added, such that, by default the parameters ``A`` and ``B`` are fixed.
-This is entirely optional, but for fitting e.g. HRPD or GEM data this makes sense since these parameters are supposed to be instrument specific (considered fixed for a given beamline period at least) whereas ``S`` depends on the specific sample data is collected for on the beamline.
+This is entirely optional, but for fitting e.g. HRPD or GEM data this makes sense since these parameters are supposed to be instrument specific (considered fixed for a given beamline period at least) whereas ``S`` depends on the specific sample data that are collected on the beamline.

 In Fullprof: Sig-2, Sig-1, beta1, etc. carries units and the result-unit of ``S`` is TOF and the result-unit of ``A`` and ``B`` is 1/TOF.